edterbak/NodeRed_Heishamon_control/README.md

 - ENHANCEMENT: Feature request; first attempt to turn heatpump off with RTC-function, when room temperature is above threshold.
 - Fixes in Energy Charts

+[2022-05-08] (v14 beta2) Things done are:
+- ENHANCEMENT: Feature request; second attempt to turn heatpump off with RTC-function, when room temperature is above threshold.
+Added DHW to the mix. it should be safe to use now.
+I have tested it and it does seem to work.
+Could use some more love to make sure it works propperly.

 ## TODO list
 - [ ] Fix SoftStart routine. (it might be working for some, but be cautious)